Audioboo/api/sections/authentication.md

-# How to authenticate requests made to the audioboo.fm api
+# How to authenticate requests made to the audioboom.com api

 # API Authentication #